How does this company make money?

 What makes this company hard to replace?

-Intermodal customers operate dedicated rail terminals and container handling equipment sized for specific train lengths.
-Grain elevators have built shuttle-loading facilities matched to 110-car unit train specifications.
-Automotive plants have rail spurs designed for specific railcar types, none of which can easily switch between carriers.
+Intermodal customers have built their own rail terminals and container-handling equipment sized to match the specific train lengths this railroad runs.
+Grain elevators have constructed shuttle-loading facilities built around 110-car unit train specifications.
+Automotive plants have installed rail spurs designed for specific railcar types that do not fit another carrier's equipment.
+Each of those physical investments locks a customer to the corridor they built around.

 What limits this company?